 With psoriatic arthritis, there is a risk of developing nail psoriasis.
-This risk is so large in fact, that it is estimated that 80-90% of individuals with plaque psoriasis, and an even greater percentage of those with psoriatic arthritis, will develop nail bed or nail matrix symptoms.
+This risk is so significant that it is estimated that 80-90% of individuals with plaque psoriasis, and an even more substantial percentage of those with psoriatic arthritis, will develop nail bed or nail matrix symptoms.

-These symptoms are often hard to predict and can vary greatly from person to person.
-Because of this, past studies have lacked common standards for comparing the response of nail psoriasis to certain treatment options, and have made it very difficult to determine which treatments are “the best.”
+These symptoms are often hard to predict and can vary significantly from person to person.
+Because of this, past studies have lacked common standards for comparing the response of nail psoriasis to specific treatment options and have made it difficult to determine which treatments are "the best."

-However, the answer to this question may be much more challenging than previously thought, as nail psoriasis can present in many different ways and individuals can respond completely different to identical treatments.
+However, the answer to this question may be much more challenging than previously thought, as nail psoriasis can present in many different ways, and individuals can respond utterly differently to identical treatments.